LabunskyA/labunsky.info/running/puma/index.md

 - **Deviate Nitro** - great foam and carbon plate for a reasonable price;
 - **Speed 600** - caged NRGY beads with propulsion as a good daily trainer;
-- **Hybrid Runner** - full neutral HYBRID midsole with nice grippy outsole.
+- **Hybrid Runner** - full neutral HYBRID midsole with a nice grippy outsole.

 ## The Good